Looking for the best Athens restaurants? You’ve come to the right place!

 The Best Restaurants in Athens Greece:

-Greek cuisine isn’t known for its desserts, however sweet tooths need not despair – there are plenty of wonderful patisseries and dessert spots scattered through Athens.
+Greek cuisine is not known for its desserts.
+However sweet tooths need not despair.
+There are plenty of wonderful patisseries and dessert spots scattered through Athens.

 Nancy’s Sweet Home, Psyrri